 ~ Christina Prosnak, Assistant Language Teacher, The Japan Exchange & Teaching Program

 Graduate Assistants (GA) Compensation & Responsibilities

-Graduate Assistantships, which include a stipend and may include a tuition-waiver, are available on a competitive basis—the student’s initial admission package determines placement.
+Graduate Assistantships, which include a stipend and a tuition-waiver, are available on a competitive basis—the student’s initial admission package determines placement.
 The English MA Program Coordinator, in consultation with English faculty and the Chair of the Department of Language and Literature, tenders the offers for Graduate Assistantships.

-Teaching Assistants (TA) Compensation & Responsibilities
+Graduate Teaching Associates (GTAssociates) Compensation & Responsibilities

 A limited number of Graduate Teaching Associateships are available each year.
 Once appointed and credentialed, a GTAssociate teaches one or two composition courses per semester as instructor of record.
 These GTAssociateships include a stipend and a tuition waiver.
 To apply for a GTAssociateship, a student must have 18 total graduate credit hours in English with a 3.3 GPA or higher, pass ENC 6745 Composition Pedagogy with a grade of B+ or higher, and successfully complete a GTAssistantship.
 GTAssociates may take 3-9 credit hours of coursework per semester.

 These GTAssociateships are awarded competitively, based on the student’s record of academic achievement at the graduate level and achievement in working as a GTAssistant.
 The English MA Program Coordinator, in consultation with English faculty, the Chair of the Department of Language and Literature and the Director of the Composition Program, tenders the offers for GTAssociateships.